ordovician/Zacktron-33/README.md

     uninstall                    Remove build artifacts from prefix path assemble                     Run the assembler
     simulate                     Run the simulator
+    disassemble                  Run the disassembler

-Running `zig build` will create two executables `assemble` and `simulate` in the `zig-out` directory.
+Running `zig build` will create three executables `assemble`, `simulate` and `disassemble` in the `zig-out` directory.
 You can install built executable anywhere with the `zig build install` command.
 To install in the current directory, you can write:

     ❯ zig build install -p . --prefix-exe-dir .